Making good food news this week

 Hot stuff, coming free

-Melburnians certainly need all the cheering up we can offer them right now, so let’s just get this first bit of bad news out of the way quickly before we move on to the good stuff: in light of the COVID-19 situation in Victoria, Queen Victoria Market has announced that this Sunday’s Donut Festival will now be held on Sunday, July 4.
+Melburnians certainly need all the cheering up we can offer them right now.
+So let’s get this bit of bad news out of the way before we move on to the good stuff.
+In light of the COVID-19 situation in Victoria, Queen Victoria Market has announced that this Sunday’s Donut Festival will now be held on Sunday, July 4.

 But there is a sugar-coated silver lining for doughnut-lovers stuck in lockdown.
 The market’s American Doughnut Kitchen will be giving away a complimentary bag of fresh, hot jam doughnuts this Friday to celebrate National Doughnut Day.
 That’s right – it’s National Cheese Day AND National Doughnut Day.
 What a time to be alive.